--Minimum Number of credits be earned for award of degree- 96 credits [Valid credits 80 + Virtual credits 16] Note: The first two semesters will have core papers in general.
+- Minimum Number of credits be earned for award of degree- 96 credits [Valid credits 80 + Virtual credits 16]. - Elective courses shall be conducted as per availability of expert teachers. - AE & SD Ability enhancement and skill development.

+Note: The first two semesters will have core papers in general.
 The optional papers under Elective or Generic/ Centric category may be exercised in the last two semesters.
-The Schools/Centres have the option with regard to number of theory papers either under Elective and/ or Generic category in 3rd and 4th semesters.
+The Schools/Centres have the option with regard to number of theory papers either under Elective and/ or Generic category in $3^{\rm rd}$ and $4^{\rm th}$ semesters.

 NOTE: Lecture (L): 1 hr = 1 Credit: Tutorial (T): 2 hr = 1 Credit .
-Practical (P): 2 hr = 1 Credit
+Practical (P): 2 hr = 1 Credit mai 216/19

-- The generic credits may be obtained from other departments/faculties/Institutes. - Elective credits may be obtained from same or other departments of the faculty - Minimum credits be earned for award of degree 96 Credit (Valid credits -80 + Virtual Credits 16) - Minimum credits for promotion to next semester 12 valid credits/semester (Explanation: Student will have to pass in theory or lab course or seminar or assignment totaling 12 credits in a given semester for promotion to next semester). - For internal assessment three tests of 20 marks each (one test may be in form of quiz/debate etc. if desired so), will be conducted out of which the best two will be taken into consideration. - As part of skill development new product development will be practiced - Every student would deliver minimum one seminar in a semester which would be evaluated. - Comprehensive viva is based on all papers of given semester.
+- The generic credits may be obtained from other departments/faculties/Institutes. - Elective credits may be obtained from same or other departments of the faculty - Minimum credits be earned for award of degree 96 Credit (Valid credits -80 + Virtual Credits 16) - Minimum credits for promotion to next semester 12 valid credits/semester (Explanation: Student will have to pass in theory or lab course or seminar or assignment totaling 12 credits in a given semester for promotion to next semester). - For internal assessment three tests of 20 marks each (one test may be in form of quiz/debate etc. if desired so), will be conducted out of which the best two will be taken into consideration. - As part of skill development new product development will be practiced - Every student would deliver minimum one seminar in a semester which would be evaluated. - · Comprehensive viva is based on all papers of given semester. - The grading will be made on 10-point scale as described below:

 Letter Grade Grade Points Description Range of Marks (%)

 0 10 Outstanding 90-100

 A+ 9 Excellent 80-89

-А 8 Very good 70-79
+A 8 Very good 70-79

 B+ 7 Good 60-69

 В 6 Above Average 50-59

 C 5 Average 40-49

-Р 4 Pass 35-39
+P 4 Pass 35-39

 F 0 Fail 0-34

 Ab 0 Absent Absent